raphaelschaad/dotfiles/ios-code-guidelines.md

 ### Dot-syntax
 Call an API the way the header declares it because that makes it easier to search call-sites across the codebase.

-This is not as relevant anymore because by now all headers are cleaned up and all variables are exposed by properties (e.g. `UIColor.orangeColor`), but in the transitional years after the @property and dot-syntax got introduced, many frameworks still exposed property-like ivars through setters/getters (e.g. `-[NSArray count]`).
+This is not as relevant anymore because by now all headers are cleaned up, and all variables are exposed by properties (e.g. `UIColor.orangeColor`), but in the transitional years after the @property and dot-syntax got introduced, many frameworks still exposed property-like ivars through setters/getters (e.g. `-[NSArray count]`).

 ### Expose class variables as @property
 Declare them as static and implement getter/setter because class properties are not synthesized: